UmbraProjects/NuvioDesktop/README.md

 It may be discontinued when/if the official Nuvio PC version gets a TV mode/adaptive hero.

+The design is partly inspired by Nuvio TV and Stremio Kai by allecsc.

 ## About

 Nuvio Desktop brings the Nuvio media experience to desktop.
 It keeps the playback-focused browsing, collection, watch progress, downloads, and Stremio addon ecosystem integration from Nuvio while adapting the app for desktop input, desktop storage, and native desktop playback.